Summary of Decameron tales: Fifth tale (X, 5)

 Messer Ansaldo is in love with Madonna Dianora, a married woman, and often sends her messages of his love.
 She does not return his affections, and in an attempt to put him off says that she will only be his if he can prove his love by providing for her a garden as fair in January as it is in May.
 Messer Ansaldo hires for a great sum a necromancer, and thereby gives her the garden.
 Madonna Dianora tells her husband of her promise, and he says that, while he would prefer that she remain faithful to him if possible, she must keep her word to Messer Ansaldo.
 When Messer Ansaldo learns of this he releases her from her promise and she returns to her husband.
 From then on Messer Ansaldo felt only honorable affection for Madonna Dianora.
 The necromancer is impressed by this and refuses to take any payment from Messer Ansaldo.

 Emilia narrates.
 This tale is found in later manuscripts of the Śukasaptati.
 It is found in several story collections from Asia and in many languages.

 Sixth tale (X, 6)

-King Charles the Old, being conqueror, falls in love with a young maiden, and afterward growing ashamed of his folly bestows her and her sister honourably in marriage.
+Charles I "the Old", King of Naples, falls in love with a young noble maiden shortly after conquering his kingdom.
+Soon afterward, he grows ashamed of his folly and bestows her and her sister honourably in marriage.